 That figure assumes you’ll charge it regularly from the mains, using the 34-mile electric range for short trips and only occasionally calling on the petrol engine for longer journeys.
 That might be unrealistic for some, but if the car suits your lifestyle you can get impressive fuel consumption figures.

 If you do longer distances, consider one of the diesels.
 The mild-hybrid system helps the D165 MHEV manage between 40.8 and 44.3mpg.
 But the standard D165 manual is even more efficient, returning 41.4-46.9mpg.

 Available Jaguar E-PACE Models

 The Jaguar E-PACE Vs Competitors

-Like all modern cars, the E-PACE is reliable by the standards of 10 or 20 years ago, but it still has its issues.
-You get a 3-year warranty as standard and that can be extended if you take out a longer lease.
+Like all modern cars, the E-PACE is reliable by the standards of 10 or 20 years ago, but the standard 3-year warranty offers peace of mind – which can be extended if you take out a longer lease.

-The E-PACE range is quite confusing, with 2 different branches to go down.
+The E-PACE range has 2 different branches to go down.
 The standard E-PACE models offer most of the equipment you need, but the R-Dynamic versions have sportier styling and more equipment.
 With so much choice, you’re almost certain to find an E-PACE leasing deal that suits you.

 Cute looks and a high-tech cabin will draw people to E-PACE leasing deals.
 But they’ll sign on the dotted line because it’s a practical, premium alternative to the BMWs, Audis and Mercedes-Benzes that everyone else drives.
 Like the Volvo XC40, the E-PACE doesn’t quite follow the herd, but it takes its own path in a reassuringly familiar and sensible way.